SegiH/You2Me/INSTALL.md

 You2Me can be run as a Docker container or installed on your own web server (Apache or Nginx).

 #### Docker
 This is the easiest way to run You2Me.
-You can now pull an image of You2Me directly from Docker Hub if you want to use You2Me with the default options by running the command `docker pull shovav/you2me:latest` and changing the image name in you2me.docker-compose.yml.
-If you want to build it yourself, follow steps 1-7 below.
-Otherwise, you can skip to step 8 to create a container based on the You2Me image that you pulled from Docker Hub.
+You can now pull an image of You2Me directly from Docker Hub if you want to use You2Me with the default options.

-The docker folder contains 2 files named Dockerfile and you2me.docker-compose.yml and a folder called dist which is a compiled version of this application.
-To build a You2Me image and container:
+If you already use Docker:

+#### Use existing image
+1. Run the command `docker pull shovav/you2me:latest` to pull the latest image from Docker Hub.
+1. Edit docker/you2me.docker-compose.yml and change `YourNetworkName` on line 5 to your actual custom network name in Docker ([How to create a network in Docker](https://docs.docker.com/engine/reference/commandline/network_create/)).
+This should not be `host`.
+1. Run the command `docker-compose -f you2me.docker-compose.yml up --no-start && docker start You2Me` to create the You2Me container.
+### Build Docker image
    1. Install npm 6+ which includes Node.js and npm.
    1. Go to the main You2Me folder in terminal or command prompt
    1. Edit package.json and find the line that begins with "build".
 Edit --base-href to match the relative path that the application will be hosted at.
 If your site is hosted at http://www.mysite.com/You2Me/, your build line should look like this: "build": "ng build --base-href /You2Me/ --prod", Don't forget to add / at the beginning and end of the path.
    1. Run `npm install` - This will install all of the missing dependencies.
    1. Run `npm run build` - This will build You2Me and create the dist folder.
-   1. Move the entire dist folder into the docker folder
+   1. If you are on Linux, the dist folder should automatically be moved to the docker folder.
+If you are on Windows, ignore the error (because the command only works on Linux) and manually move the dist folder into the docker folder.
    1. Build the you2me Docker image: `docker build docker/ -t you2me`
    1. Edit you2me.docker-compose.yml and change `YourNetworkName` to the name of the Docker network that you want this container to be on.
    1. Build the container using the you2me image you created above by running `docker-compose -f you2me.docker-compose.yml up --no-start && docker start You2Me`.